Rare protest against China's Xi Jinping days before Communist Party congress – KION546

 By CNN’s Beijing bureau

-Photos circulating on Twitter Thursday afternoon show two banners hung on an overpass of a major thoroughfare in the northwest of the Chinese capital.
+Photos circulating on Twitter Thursday afternoon show two banners hung on an overpass of a major thoroughfare in the northwest of the Chinese capital, protesting against Xi’s unrelenting zero-Covid policy and authoritarian rule.

 “Say no to Covid test, yes to food.
 No to lockdown, yes to freedom.
 No to lies, yes to dignity.
 No to cultural revolution, yes to reform.
 No to great leader, yes to vote.
 Don’t be a slave, be a citizen,” reads one banner.